K2-Groups/k2-groups.github.io/docs/k2-handbook/handbook/subsidiaries-page-structure.md

 ---
 layout: default
-title: Subdivision Page Structure
+title: Subsidiaries Page Structure
 parent: Handbook
 nav_order: 2
 description: ""
-permalink: /handbook/subdivision-page-structure
+permalink: /handbook/subsidiaries-page-structure
 ---

-# Subdivision Page Structure
+# Subsidiaries Page Structure

-## Internal Subdivision Page Structure
+## Internal Subsidiaries Page Structure
-This template is for documenting internal K2 subdivisions in the Handbook.
+This template is for documenting internal K2 Subsidiaries in the Handbook.

-### 1. About [Subdivision Name]
+### 1. About [Subsidiar Name]
 A short paragraph explaining what this subdivision is and why it was created.
 Keep it neutral—no marketing, no technical terms.
 Focus on its purpose and relevance inside the organization.

 ### 2. What We Do (Goes)